 Students can take many kinds of courses during the summer months.
 These can include courses to meet General Education requirements, courses toward a major or a minor, or elective courses.
 All students will need to meet 124 units to graduate with their degree, and some of these can be taken away from Westmont.

 The Major Declaration Form should be filled out whenever you are ready to make your decision regarding a major official, but no later than the end of your sophomore year.
 You do not have an official major recorded until you complete the form.

 Successful Scholar Seminar Course

 The Successful Scholar Seminar is a program designed to help students manage the logistical side of academia.
-The college environment requires students to be responsible and prioritize their lives in a way they may not have previously experienced or not yet accustomed to while attending school.
+The college environment requires students to be responsible and prioritize their lives in a way they may not have previously experienced, or are not yet academically accustomed to.

-The course introduces students to tips and techniques throughout the 1-unit semester course.
-The course includes going over time management skills, note-taking skills, test preparation, and essay preparation.
-Students will also hear short presentations from on-campus resource representatives such as:
+The course introduces students to tips and techniques throughout the 1-unit course which includes time management skills, note-taking skills, test preparation, and essay preparation.
+Students will also receive instructional presentations from on-campus resource representatives such as:

-- Career Development and Calling to discuss networking, internships, and potential career/life interests.
+- Career Development and Calling: Networking, internships, and potential career/life interests.

-During the semester-long scheduled classes, the instructor will share confidential progress reports with each student.
-This valuable feedback will give students a better understanding of their instructors' expectations and student standing in their classes.
+Over the course of the semester the instructor will share confidential progress reports with each student.
+This valuable feedback will give students a better understanding of their instructors' expectations and their individual standing in their classes.

 The Successful Scholar's Seminar, course number APP-002, is a 1-unit graded courses which is available to all students.